Once you arrive

 Grab is essential

-Cambodia's Uber equivalent works in all major cities.
-Fixed prices, no haggling, cash payment possible — download it before you land.
+The Cambodian equivalent of Uber works in all major cities.
+Fixed prices, no negotiation, cash payment possible — download it before you arrive.

 Money

-Torn, crumpled, or stained dollars are routinely refused.
-Withdraw at ATMs and keep bills in good condition.
-Riel is used for small change.
+Torn, crumpled, or stained dollars are systematically refused.
+Withdraw from the ATM and keep your bills in good condition.
+Riel is given as change.

 Connectivity